Tibor Scitovsky: Life

 Scitovsky was born in Hungary in 1910.
 As the de indicates, he was born into a noble family; his father, Tibor Scitovszky, held the post of Foreign Minister.
 He studied at the Pázmány Péter University (from which he held an undergraduate degree in law), the University of Cambridge, and the London School of Economics.
 He came to the United States on a traveling fellowship and enlisted in the United States Army during World War II, in counter-intelligence.
 Because he still had family in German-allied Hungary, he changed his name during this time to Thomas Dennis.

-After a spell at Stanford from 1946 to 1958, he left for Berkeley and remained there until 1968, although he was on leave to do research at the Organisation for Economic Co-operation and Development.
+After a spell at Stanford from 1946 to 1958, he left for the University of California, Berkeley and remained there until 1968, although he was on leave to do research at the Organisation for Economic Co-operation and Development.

 Starting as early as 1959, he began an examination of the nature of human well-being from a broader viewpoint than is customary among economists.

 Scitovsky married and later divorced health economist Anne A. Scitovsky.